THARUNESHWAR-369/Gesture-Contorl-Mediaplayer-V1/README.md

 > Change CHOICE to 'youtube' or 'vlc'
 > Change WEB_CAM_SOURCE to your webcam Source
+> Change swipe option to True (TO enable Advance control)

 > ```
 > from HAND_GESTURE_MEDIAPLAYER_CONTROLER import YT_VLC_CONTROL_HAND_TRACKING